Nozbe/NoOffice.org/_book/team.md

 * TOC
 {:toc}

 As I mentioned in the previous chapter - I built Nozbe because I started being disorganized.
-I read the book by David Allen “Getting Things Done - the art of stress-free productivity” which inspired me to make an app that would help me work better.
+I read the book by David Allen “Getting Things Done - the art of stress-free productivity”[^1] which inspired me to make an app that would help me work better.

 When I developed an early prototype, I didn’t know if anyone apart from me would actually want it, however, after just announcing it to a group of productivity-aficionados, Nozbe user base exploded to 5,000 users after just 3 months.